Estonia exercise shows NATO's growing worry about cyber attacks

 It was, fortunately for them, just an exercise - a major game dubbed "Locked Shields" run on March 21-22 by the NATO Cooperative Cyber Defence Centre of Excellence in Tallinn, Estonia.

-With more than 300 participants and teams from 17 nations, organizers said it was the largest international cyber maneuver yet mounted, simulating an attack on a fictional nation called "Berylia" by a 50-strong team of computer experts.
+With more than 300 participants and teams from 17 nations, organisers said it was the largest international cyber manoeuvre yet mounted, simulating an attack on a fictional nation called "Berylia" by a 50-strong team of computer experts.

 Companies and nations are pouring ever greater resources into cyber security, including sophisticated simulations, as they worry over data and intellectual property theft as well as attacks causing physical damage.